 Binance is the number one cryptocurrency exchange, operating in many places throughout the world.
 Specializing in crypto-to-crypto transactions, we provide access to hundreds of digital currency pairs.
-As a leading exchange platform, we prioritize security, liquidity, and speed, while maintaining some of the lowest fees in the industry at 0.1% per trade (or 0.05% by using our BNB coin).
+As a leading exchange platform, we prioritize security, liquidity, and speed, while maintaining some of the lowest fees in the industry.
 We strive to give our users the best experience possible, also providing access to some of the latest blockchain/DLT technologies available, with new cryptocurrencies being listed frequently.

 Binance stands for “Binary Finance”, integrating digital technology with finance.
 Just as the name suggests, we are digital currency enthusiasts, with more than 20 years of combined finance, security, and development experience at top exchange platforms and companies including the Tokyo Stock Exchange, Morgan Stanley, Accenture, and other Top 100 companies from all over the world.

 At Binance, the security of our users is our number one priority.
 As such, we strive to provide the most secure platform possible.
 We will evaluate reported security issues based on the security impact to our users and the Binance ecosystem.

 This bounty brief describes the rules of the Binance bug bounty program, as well as the eligibility of vulnerabilities and the rewards.